 Deborah has worked with children, adolescents, adults, couples and families faced with a variety of life stresses such as attention deficit disorder, phobias, anger issues, parenting, depression, anxiety, bereavement, marital problems, divorce, homelessness, incarcerated women, and financial strain.
 She also has received specialized training in sexual violence and crisis intervention, completed training in working with military families dealing with stress and the impacts of war-related trauma, is certified in reality therapy and has training and experience in trauma-focused cognitive behavioral therapy.
 Trained in Eye Movement Desensitization and Reprocessing (EMDR), Prolonged Exposure (PE) Therapy, and Cognitive Processing Therapy (CPT), she specializes in treating Post Traumatic Stress Disorder (PTSD), as well as other traumas, anxiety, depression, and a variety of other disorders.
 She is also a Counseling Services for Fire Fighters Certified Clinician.

-Before opening her own private practice in 2009 in West Dundee, Illinois, Deborah worked at a group practice, has worked in a community health center as a behavioral health therapist and served the under-resourced who were experiencing multiple difficult life issues.
-She is a member of the National Association of Social Workers and EMDR International Association (EMDRIA).
+Before opening her own private practice in 2009 in West Dundee, Illinois, and moved her practice to Waukesha, WI in 2017.
+Prior to 2009, Deborah worked at a group practice, has worked in a community health center as a behavioral health therapist and served the under-resourced who were experiencing multiple difficult life issues.
+She is a member of the National Association of Social Workers (NASW), Eye Movement Desensitization and Reprocessing International Association (EMDRIA), and the International Employee Assistance Professionals Association (EAPA).
 For three years, Deborah served on the Board of Directors for the National Association of Social Workers Illinois Chapter (NASW IL) and was Chair of the Three Rivers District.

 Keith Perry is an ordained pastor.
 He earned a master’s degree at Concordia Theological Seminary in St. Louis, MO and served congregations in Minnesota and Illinois.
 He later received clinical training through the Clinical Pastoral Education program at Rockford Memorial Hospital in Rockford, IL.
 In the early years of Keith’s work life, he earned a bachelor’s degree in Mass Communications and worked in broadcast journalism for 13 years.